Good to know: What does accessibility and inclusion mean in museums

-The author and editor of the MuseumsGuide inclusive, Doris Rothauer, on the importance, opportunities and challenges of an inclusive museum as well as the different approaches in dealing with the topic.
+The author and editor of the MuseumsGuide inclusive, Doris Rothauer, talks about the importance, opportunities and challenges of an inclusive museum as well as the different approaches to dealing with the topic.

 The right to art and culture

-During the Corona pandemic, the closure of cultural institutions has made us all experience what we are missing when we cannot enjoy art and culture, when we do not have access to it: we feel a lack of inspiration, creativity, joy, happiness and hope.
-We become anxious, insecure, hopeless and even depressed.
+During the COVID-19 pandemic, the closure of cultural institutions has made us all experience what we miss when we can't enjoy art and culture, when we don't have access to it: We feel a lack of inspiration, creativity, joy, happiness, and hope.
+We become anxious, insecure, hopeless, and even depressed.

-Art and culture are essential pillars of social development and cultural participation is a fundamental part of the human experience.
-That is why access to art and culture is so important for everyone, and why no one should be excluded.
+Art and culture are essential pillars of social development, and cultural participation is a fundamental part of the human experience.
+This is why access to art and culture is so important for everyone; no one should be excluded.

-This principle can already be found in the Universal Declaration of Human Rights of 1948: “Everyone has the right to participate freely in the cultural life of the community, to enjoy the arts and to share in scientific advancement and its benefits.”
+This principle is already found in the Universal Declaration of Human Rights of 1948: “Everyone has the right freely to participate in the cultural life of the community, to enjoy the arts and to share in scientific advancement and its benefits.”

-However, in reality, equal participation is made more difficult for people with disabilities.
-They are confronted with physical barriers and experience social, intellectual or communication limitations that make it difficult for them to access content and information.
+Yet, in reality, equal participation is particularly difficult for people with disabilities.
+They face physical barriers and experience social, intellectual, or communication limitations that make it difficult for them to access content and information.

-At the same time, many things have changed for the better in recent years, and increasingly in the wake of the experiences surrounding the Corona crisis.
-The question of the social relevance of cultural institutions, and thus also of museums, which was raised during the Corona-related closure, has led to a process of reflection.
-Topics such as sustainability, diversity and inclusion have come into focus.
+At the same time, many things have changed for the better in recent years, especially in the wake of the experiences surrounding the coronavirus crisis.
+The question of the social relevance of cultural institutions, and thus also of museums, which was raised during the coronavirus-related closures, has prompted a process of reflection.
+Topics such as sustainability, diversity, and inclusion have come into focus.

 Good to know